pr2database/pr2-website/content/eukref/pipeline_overview.md

 Remember to open your alignment file and check before proceeding.

-**7c)** Trim the alignment using trimal
+###### 7c - Trim the alignment using trimal

 ```
 trimal -in current_DB_aligned.fasta -out current_DB_trim.fasta -gt 0.3 -st 0.001
 ```

 ---

-**Step 8.
-Build RaxML trees and clean up.**
+#### Step 8.
+Build RaxML trees and clean up

-**8a)** Build a phylogenetic tree using RAxML.
+###### 8a - Build a phylogenetic tree using RAxML

 NOTE: do not use more threads (-T option) than available processors.
 Typically no more than 4 on a laptop and potentially many more on a cluster.
 NOTE: you can add a backbone constraint tree with the option -g.
 This should be done if clades within your group are always monophyletic in the literature (e.g. in phylogenomic or multigene analyses), but are not monophyletic in 18S trees.
 The sequences (tips) in this constraint tree must be in your alignment (they should be a subset of your sequences), and the names must match exactly.

 ```
 raxmlHPC-PTHREADS-SSE3 -T 4 -m GTRCAT -c 25 -p 31415 -x 20398 -d -f a -N 100 -n NAME -s current_DB.trim.fasta –w /full/path/to/output_directory